 (b) Disclose whether or not the board has a compensation committee composed entirely of independent directors.
 If the board does not have a compensation committee composed entirely of independent directors, describe what steps the board takes to ensure an objective process for determining such compensation.

-Our Board has appointed a CNCGC whose members are David Olsson (Chairman), Robert Wagemakers and Barbara J. Kelley each of whom has been determined to be independent.
+Prior to March 4, 2021, our CNCGC was made up of David Olsson (Chair), Robert Wagemakers and Barbara J. Kelley, each of whom was determined to be independent.